naren-m/algos/data_structures/graph.md

 Cycle is a closed walk consisting of sequence of vertices and starting and ending at the same vertex.

+### Degree

+Degree is the number of vertices adjacent to a vertex.

+#### Degree in directed graphs

+**Indegree:** The number of inward directed graph edges from a given vertex in a directed graph.

+**Outdegree:** The number of outward directed graph edges from a given vertex in a directed graph.
+Also called as "branching factor" in trees

 ## Operations